boxyhq/website/docs/jackson/deploy/env-variables.md

 > **_NOTE:_** If you are using DynamoDB then you also need to set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 For additional options like region and capacity units check [this section](#db_dynamodb_region)

-> **_NOTE:_**  `mem` (In memory database) is useful to test the Jackson setup locally and is not intended for production.
-In a serverless deployment like Vercel, the mem db won't persist across API calls since each call is a fresh lambda invocation with an entirely new context.
+> **_NOTE:_**  `mem` DB (In memory database) is useful to test the Jackson setup locally and is not intended for production.
+In a serverless deployment like Vercel, the mem DB won't persist across API calls since each call is a fresh lambda invocation with an entirely new context.

 ### **DB_TYPE**